jaek/comp9311/notes/1-entity_relationship_model.md

 - Entities are instances of an entity type (like an Object in OOP)

 ### Keys and Foreign keys

-- Entities may have a **key**: a set of attributes which uniquely identifies an entity.
+- Entities may have any number of **superkeys**: a set of attributes which uniquely identifies an entity.
-- Keys which consist of more than one attribute are called **primary keys**.
+ - **Candidate keys** are minimal superkeys: no subset of a candidate key is a superkey itself.
-- There can exist a number of possible **candidate keys**, for a given entity.
+- There can exist a number of possible candidate keys, for a given entity.
-- One candidate key is selected as a **primary key**.
+- One candidate key is selected by the DB designer as a **primary key**.
 - If there is no set of attributes which can *uniquely* identify an entity, it is a **weak entity**.
 - Weak entities must have a **foreign key**.
 A foreign key is generally the primary key of an entity to which the weak entity is related.